Imm0bilize/Medical-NN-service/README.md

 ARGS:
 1. --host (default: 0.0.0.0)
 2. --path_to_log_dir (default: "logs/")
-3. --time_to_shutdown_session (Time in seconds after how long the model will be unloaded from RAM if it is not accessed, default: 5 min)
+3. --time_to_shutdown_session (Time in seconds after how long the model will be unloaded from RAM if it is not accessed, default: 300 sec)

 The service runs on port 8080.